julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 }
 ```

-comparing to the [implemented](https://github.com/julianomacielferreira/Algorithms/blob/master/src/algorithms/fundamentals/DecimalTo.java), and there's one in the [Java API](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html#toBinaryString-int-), too.
+compared to the [implemented](https://github.com/julianomacielferreira/Algorithms/blob/master/src/algorithms/fundamentals/DecimalTo.java) below, and there's one in the [Java API](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html#toBinaryString-int-), too.

-But, to understand deeply why it works, it's important to try to create/recreate your own implementation.
+But, to understand why this solutions works, it's important to try to create/recreate your own implementation.

 **_Solution:_**